 Winter means colder temperatures, especially in locations across the U.S. like the Midwest and Northeast.
 And with those colder temperatures and shorter daylight hours, it can take a lot of energy to keep buildings warm, comfortable, and well lit.
-Heating, ventilation, and air conditioning (HVAC) and lighting are the biggest users of electricity in commercial buildings, according to the EPA.
-So, addressing how much energy these systems use can make a big difference in energy consumption, save money and ensure comfort for tenants.
+See this energy efficiency checklist for what to monitor this winter to ensure your buildings run efficiently.

 In the U.S., higher education facilities spend an average of $1.10 per square foot on electricity costs, 31% ($0.34) of which are lighting costs.
 In most colleges and universities, laboratory and residential buildings are the biggest energy users.
 At Harvard University, for example, while laboratory buildings make up only 22% of the buildings on campus, they use 49% of the total energy; residential buildings and dorms account for 18% of the university’s energy consumption.